warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         maps-root:code,maps-root:code...

-        Where maps-root is the root for the dns query (ie. dialups.mail-abuse.org.) and the code can be:
+        Where maps-root is the root for the DNS query (i.e. dialups.mail-abuse.org.) and the code can be:

-        '1'     the connection is drooped soon
+        '1'     the connection is dropped soon

         "0"     the connection is kept alive but only authenticated users can send mail